abneroliveira-toast/settlements-local-tooling/README.md

    ![Script Arguments Prompt](docs/script-arguments.png)
 7. the terminal will show the response (next version will save the results in a CSV file)
    ![Script Results](docs/script-result.png)

+### Merchant UUID Lookup

+1. Add the submerchant ids and respective vendor types to the `dynamo-scripts/submerchant_ids.csv` file.
+2. Make sure the project dependencies are updated: `yarn install`
+3. Connect into the aws cli using the `oktoast prod`
+4. Execute the muid lookup executing the command `yarn run muidlookup`